newamericafoundation/atlas/docs/code_style_guide.md

 ## General

+### File Heading

+The beginning of a file should contain the description, preferably in a single line:

+	// This file does things when other files it them to.

+This should be followed by library imports:

+	import * as React from 'react';

+Then by other imports from Atlas' source code:

+	import BaseComponent from './../base.jsx';

+A file may contain multiple classes.

+### Constructor/Class Methods

 When defining a class or constructor, methods should be two lines apart and followed by the preceded by comments signs (for time-sensitive features, this may be left temporarily blank):

 	/*